Battlesquid/qnarchiver/README.md

     // get all questions from a particular season const specificSeasonQuestions = await getQuestions(["2020-2021"]);

-    // get all VEXU questions from the 2020-2021 season const filteredQuestions = await getQuestions({
+    // get all VURC questions from the 2020-2021 season const filteredQuestions = await getQuestions({
         VURC: ["2020-2021"]
     });